 I know that my readers are all about the ESL teacher awesome and want to make their classes as interactive, engaging and fun as possible.
 Who wouldn’t?
 And I also know that you’re busy doing a ton of stuff and probably don’t have as much time to plan your lessons as you might like.

 These best Conversation Games for Adults, all things that I use in my own university classes in South Korea.
-Most of them can be used for just about any topic, so just adapt and go.
+Most of them can be used for just about any conversation topic, so just adapt and go.
 Venture outside the world of the textbook, you know?
 It’s good for your mental health and your students will probably be happier too!
+Have some fun with these adult ESL activities.

 Without further ado, here are the best conversation activities and games for adults if you teach English and need a few ideas.
 They will help you to reduce teacher talking time in your classes and increase the amount of time your students are doing the hard work!